Last updated: 2019-12-25 10:40:09PDF

 - 8. Use policy conditions to enhance security

 1. Enable MFA protection

-Define groups based on different responsibilities, and assign management permission for each group.
-Assign users to the corresponding group.
-In this case, when you modify the permissions of a group, the permissions of the users in this group will change accordingly.
-In addition, when the organizational structure changes, you only need to update the relationship between new users and the group.
+Define groups according to the job responsibilities, and grant management permissions to the group as necessary.
+Then, assign the users to the corresponding groups.
+In this way, when you modify the permissions for the group, the permissions of the users associated with the group will change accordingly.
+Additionally, when there are organizational changes and people move around, you only need to update the group the user belongs to.
+For more information, see User Groups.

-5. Users, permissions and resources are managed by different sub-accounts respectively
+5. Manage users, permissions, and resources with different sub-accounts

 7. Delete unnecessary certificates and permissions

-Delete the certificates and permissions that users don't need anymore.
-Minimize the security risks caused by the disclosure of access credential.
+Delete certificates that the user does not need, and permissions that the user no longer needs.
+Minimize the security risks caused by compromised access credentials.

 8. Use policy conditions to enhance security